Example: [Iacocca, 2007]

 Name me one leader who emerged from the crisis of Hurricane Katrina.
 Congress has yet to spend a single day evaluating the response to the hurricane, or demanding accountability for the decisions that were made in the crucial hours after the storm.
 Everyone's hunkering down, fingers crossed, hoping it doesn't happen again.
 Now, that's just crazy.
 Storms happen.
 Deal with it.
 Make a plan.
 Figure out what you're going to do the next time.

 Name me an industry leader who is thinking creatively about how we can restore our competitive edge in manufacturing.
 Who would have believed that there could ever be a time when "the Big Three" referred to Japanese car companies?
-How did this happen — and more important, what are we going to do about it?
+How did this

 Name me a government leader who can articulate a plan for paying down the debt, or solving the energy crisis, or managing the health care problem.
 The silence is deafening.
 But these are the crises that are eating away at our country and milking the middle class dry.